mpjashby/crimemapping/.github/ISSUE_TEMPLATE/tutorial-pre-flight-checklist.md

 ---
-name: Pre-flight checklist: tutorial XX, YYYY
+name: "Pre-flight checklist: tutorial XX, YYYY"
 about: Checklist of actions required before a tutorial is published
 title: ''
 labels: Release